m-fol/Shakespearelang/README.md

 ```

+> Remember!
+It's not necessary for a character to **exit** when a scene or an act ends!

 ## Entering, exiting and "exeunting" (is that a word?)
 Variables
 In a Shakespeare-inspired programming language like SPL, the concepts of "Entering," "Exiting," and "Exeunting" are used to describe the introduction, conclusion, and termination of characters (variables) in the script.
 These terms add a theatrical and literary flair to the process of managing variables within the program.